horengo/Orengo_Petrie_2018_MSRM/README.md

-# MSRM
+# Multi-Scale Relief Model - MSRM
-### An algorithm to make visible subtle (not only) topographic changes at different scales
+### An algorithm to make visible subtle raster changes at different scales

-MSRM can be used to make visible near-invisible changes in Digital Surface Models or Digital Terrain Models.
-MSRM is different from other multi-scale microtopographic visualisation algortihms beccasue it produces a single-band raster, which makes it ideal for combination with other rasters (as a background for visualisation or as part or a multiband raster used in methods such as ML/ML-based classification).
-It can also be applied to different types of rasters, for example, when applied to each band of RGB images, it makes evident inperceptible changes in colour, improving local contrast.
+MSRM can be used to make visible near-invisible changes in Digital Surface Models, Digital Terrain Models, or RGB images.
+MSRM is different from other multi-scale microtopographic visualisation algorithms because it produces a single-band user-defined scale raster, which makes it ideal for combination with other rasters (as a background for visualisation or as part or a multiband raster used in methods such as ML/ML-based classification).
+It can be applied to different types of rasters, to highlight small value differences in neighbouring pixels.
+For example, when applied to each band of RGB images, it makes evident imperceptible changes in colour, improving local contrast.<br>

+### Topography
 <img width="2128" height="1387" alt="image" src="https://github.com/user-attachments/assets/fc2dae78-7638-4a2a-8367-8bfaa1e6cfd7" />

-*Comparison between MSRM (G) and other micro-topogray visualisation tools*
+*Comparison between MSRM (G) and other micro-topogray visualisation tools*<br>

+### Images
 <img width="500" height="200" alt="Sent2" src="https://github.com/user-attachments/assets/cc074f8b-7854-443e-b2a4-e37e89fd2e5a" />
 <img width="500" height="200" alt="MSRM_RGB" src="https://github.com/user-attachments/assets/38867c97-3fad-497d-95cb-bef020f32be5" />

-*Comparison between multitemporal cloud-free Harmonised Sentinel 2 image (2&sigma; stretched) - top - and MSRM of the same image (2&sigma; stretched) - down*
+*Comparison between multitemporal cloud-free Harmonised Sentinel 2 image (2&sigma; stretched) - top - and MSRM of the same image (2&sigma; stretched) - down*<br>

 The Multi-Scale Relief Model script was originally published in Earth Surf.
 Process.
 Landf.
-(2018), 43(6): 1361-1369.
+(2018), 43(6): 1361-1369. https://onlinelibrary.wiley.com/doi/10.1002/esp.4317
-In this implementation it has been pdated with:
+In this later implementation it has been updated with:
  - Parallel excution for each generated surface
  - Admits both projected and geographic (degrees) CRS
  - Visualisation of the resulting MSRM